There seems to be a common trend that ‘if you suffer from gallstones then the solution is to remove your gallbladder.’ Why?

 Every organ within our body has its own function and is vital for your body to perform optimally.
 If the organ wasn’t serving a purpose, why would we be born with it?

 The gallbladder certainly is worthwhile nurturing and keeping if you can.
-The gallbladder is a small pear-shaped organ that stores bile and also aids in creating insulin for the body.
-It is located just beneath the right lobe of the liver.
+The gallbladder is a small pear-shaped organ that stores bile and is located just beneath the right lobe of the liver.
 The role of the gallbladder is to reserve bile when it is not being used for the digestion of fats.
 When food is ingested and enters the small intestine, a hormone known as cholecystokinin signals the gallbladder to contract and secrete bile to begin the breakdown of fats.

 One of the most common surgeries to be performed is gallbladder removal, which is known as a cholecystectomy.
 This is usually carried out to remove gallstones.
 To me, the removal of the gallbladder is just another ‘Band-Aid’ solution, as we haven’t discovered WHY gallstones formed in the first place.
 Instead we’ve just masked the problem by removing the complete gallbladder.
 The original cause of the problem will still be there, it just won’t eventuate into gallstones anymore, instead it will manifest as something else in the future.